 Quite handy, isn't it?

-And here is even better.
-Since version 2.0, a “theme builder” is available.
+And what's better, since version 2.0, a “theme builder” is available.
 By this I mean that it is possible to design headers, footers and any other area of your site to replace those of the original theme.

 This means that you can start from a very basic theme, such as Twenty Seventeen, and customize it completely (or only partially).
 On top of that, you can choose the types of pages on which these new parts will be applied to (the home page, the articles, the whole site or other).